evo-biomech/scAnt/README.md

 ***

-Download the drivers and python bindings for **Spinnaker & Pyspin** from the official FLIR page: [FLIR - Spinnaker & PySpin](https://meta.box.lenovo.com/v/link/view/a1995795ffba47dbbe45771477319cc3)
+Download the drivers and python bindings for **Spinnaker & Pyspin** from the official FLIR page: [FLIR - Spinnaker & PySpin](https://www.flir.co.uk/products/spinnaker-sdk/?vertical=machine+vision&segment=iis)

-**FLIR Support / Spinnaker / Linux Ubuntu / Ubuntu 18.04**

-*download the tar.gz file for your architecture (usually amd64)*

-**FLIR Support / Spinnaker / Linux Ubuntu / Python / Ubuntu 18.04 / x64**

-*depending on your python version, download the respective file.
-For our conda environment download **...cp37-cp37m_linux_x86_64.tar.gz***
+Spinnaker has recently moved their API and criver files into a new repository and you will need to create an account in order to access them.
+Once you have created an account head to the bottom of the download page to the section **Previous Versions** and download the **2.7.0.128** version for your respective operating system.
+Unpack the folder and you should find both the Spinakker API installation, as well as the required python package inside.

 Unpack all files in a folder of your choice.
 Then proceed with the following steps: